-This module aims to train students in the area of applying design innovation and user-based innovation.
+This module aims to train students in applying design innovation and user-based innovation.
 Students will be applying the principles and mindset of being humancentered to understand key challenges of a certain real-world problem.
-Throughout the module, the students will put aside assumptions and objectively study, through observation, interviews and various other methods.
+Throughout the module, the students will put aside assumptions and objectively study, through observation, interviews, and various other methods.
 The module is part of the interdisciplinary approaches that brings students from different disciplines together.
 Through a project-based learning approach, student will be able to resolve and synthesize product- or service- based solutions for curated problems.
-This module utilises the teachings of Introduction to Design Innovation (UDE1001).
+Students will also be applying Design Your Life principles to their own life directions.